yiranhi/transformer_from_scratch/README.md

 To create a causal mask, you will need 2 helper functions - **'torch.full()'** and **'torch.triu()'**

-**'torch.triu(input, diagonal=0, *, out=None)'**<br>
+    torch.triu(input, diagonal=0, *, out=None)
-function: returns the upper triangular part of a matrix (2D tensor) or batch of matrics *input*, the other elements are set as *out*, 0 as default.<br>
+        function: returns the upper triangular part of a matrix (2D tensor) or batch of matrics *input*, the other elements are set as *out*, 0 as default.

-args:<br>
+        args:
-&emsp;diagonal:<br>
+            diagonal:
-&emsp;&emsp;*diagonal=0*, all elements on and above the main diagonal are retained.<br> &emsp;&emsp;*diagonal=1*, the elements above the main diagonal are retained.<br> &emsp;&emsp;*diagonal=-1*, the elements below the main diafonal are retained.<br>
+                diagonal=0, all elements on and above the main diagonal are retained. diagonal=1, the elements above the main diagonal are retained. diagonal=-1, the elements below the main diafonal are retained.

 ## Day 5: Add & Norm
-*Add* means residual connection, which solves the vanishing gradient problem allowing deeper model.
+***Add*** means residual connection, which solves the vanishing gradient problem allowing deeper model.
 (More detail about Residual, see (https://arxiv.org/abs/1512.03385)) Residual connection has almost become a default setting for models.

-*Normalization* is another technique used to stabilize and accelerate training process.
+***Normalization*** is another technique used to stabilize and accelerate training process.
 Transformer uses **Layer Norm**.

 However, there are 3 main normalization methods mostly used: Layer Norm, Batch Norm, RMS Norm.<br>
-&emsp;*Layer Norm*: compute the mean and variance for each sample.
-It's done over batch dimenson.
-(Note: It is used for each sample, so the difference of samples in batch doesn't affect its performance making it suitable for NLP)
+&emsp;*Layer Norm*: normalizes all features within each sample, which eliminates the magnitude difference between different samples but preserves the relative magnitude relationships between different features within a single sample.
+(Commonly used in the field of NLP)
 &emsp;&emsp;*Example:*

     # NLP